Ricardo Portillo, Utah Soccer Referee, Dies After Alleged Punch to the Head

 Ricardo Portillo has died after spending a week in a coma from injuries suffered while refereeing a youth soccer match.
 Portillo, 46-years-old, raised a ‘Yellow Card’ against a team’s goalkeeper for pushing an opposing player to the turf.
 As Portillo wrote the penalty in his notebook, the offending goalie, 17-years-old, allegedly punched Portillo in the head, according to the Salt Lake Tribune.

 Police reports on the incident indicate the man likely never saw the hit coming.
 Portillo began vomiting blood and complaining of nausea.
 He was conscious when emergency responders reached him, though his condition began to deteriorate rapidly once admitted to Intermountain Medical Center.
 His brain swelled, and he lapsed into a coma, where he remained, until his death Saturday.
-No word on whether to teen allegedly involved in the case has retained a Utah defense attorney.
+No word on whether to teen allegedly involved in the case has retained a Salt Lake City criminal defense lawyer.

 Charges Pending Against the Teenage Player